kemckinnmsft/HOL3000/instructions.md

 ===
 # AIP Analytics Dashboard Exercise Complete

-In this exercise, we enabled and published labels and policies in the Security and Compliance Center for use with clients based on the MIP SDK.
-We demonstrated this using Adobe PDF integration.
+In this exercise, we reviewed the new AIP Azure Log Analytics dashboards.
 Choose one of the exercises below or click the Next button to continue sequentially.

 - [AIP Scanner Discovery](#aip-scanner-discovery) :clock10: 10-15 min
 - [Base Configuration](#configuring-azure-information-protection-policy) :clock10: 30-45 min